Where We Are

 One of Canada’s key goals is to increase international research and development collaboration.
 Benefits include new international business opportunities, access to the world’s best minds, and shared intelligence to eliminate duplication of efforts.
 Cost-sharing opportunities exist to develop infrastructure resources that might otherwise be too expensive for one country or company to individually support.

 The Government of Alberta recognizes the importance of supporting innovation to build a diverse and prosperous economy.
-It provides strategic science and research leadership, as indicated in the 2011 Alberta Budget.

 Additional Research and Development Resources